clownfish_title

 Find Clownfish plush toys in the Ocean at Animals N More.

 Find Clownfish stuffed animals, facts and information here at Animals N More.
 The clownfish stuffed animals shown here include Bobo the Clownfish made by Douglas Cuddle Toys, a Wildlife Artists Clownfish Key Clip and a little clownfish keychain.
+There is also a Clownfish Night Light from Ibis & Orchid.

 The Clownfish, real_clownfishAmphiprion percula, lives in a symbiotic relationship with giant sea anemones.
 These creatures of the genera Stoichactis and Discosoma may have a diameter of 16 to 24 inches, and are attached to the bottom by a fleshy base.
 At the center is the mouth and surrounding this along the edges are hundreds of tentacles, armed with thousands of stinging cells.
 Heaven help any small fish coming too close to these deadly arms, for it is stung to death and then carried to the anemone's mouth to be eaten.